corneliuskarel/Sleep-Disorder-Prediction/README.md

 </p>

 ## Exploratory Data Analysis (EDA)
-Exploratory Data Analysis to find insights from the dataset, mostly using various visualization techniques and libraries, this component will be divided into 4 parts.
+Exploratory Data Analysis to find insights from the dataset, using various visualization techniques and libraries, this component will be divided into 4 parts.

 ### A. Correlation between Occupation and Stress Level
 ![Bar Chart](Imgs/OccupationVsStressLevel.png)